pdf-raku/PDF-API6/README.md

 The `:inline` flag will check for any image objects in the graphical content stream.

+### Rotate

+    $page.Rotate = 90;

+Read/write accessor to rotate the page.
+Angles must be multiples of 90 degrees.

 # SECTION II: Graphics Methods (inherited from PDF::Lite)